HelloGithubC/my_fft/README.md

 ## INSTALL

 ### Dependency
-CXX compilers: support c++11 and openmp
+CXX compilers: support c++11 and openmp (Note that you need install "libomp-dev" in Ubuntu or other similar name in other systems first if you want to use clang)

 Python: >=3.8